|Event:||UFC 65: Bad Intentions|

 |Date:||Sat., Nov.
 18, 2006|

 UFC 65 is officially in the books.
 ‘Bad Intentions’-led card took place at the ARCO Arena in Sacramento, California, 16 years ago.
-The nine-fight-event featured some great fights and a few of nice finishes, punctuated by Georges St. Pierre’s TKO (Head Kick and Punches) victory over Matt Hughes.
+The nine-fight-event featured some nice brawls and a handful of nice finishes, punctuated by Georges St. Pierre’s TKO (Head Kick and Punches) victory over Matt Hughes.
 In the co-main event, Tim Sylvia defeated Jeff Monson in round 5 by Decision (Unanimous).

 UFC 65 bonus awards